arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-09
+# fusion-10
-On this branch, we've created a new Card feature thatt can fetch content individually for each instance of the feature.
-This means that we can configure multiple card features per page and each one can render its own content.
+On this branch, we've created a GraphQL filter and applied it to the useContent call in order to minimize the payload from the content source.

 ## User story
-As a user, I would like to be able to pipe content into my feature so that it renders information from an API.
+As a user, I would like to filter the content to only the necessary fields to reduce the payload.

 ## Concepts
-- useContent
-- contentConfig custom field
+- filtering

 ## New Files on this branch
 - `components/features/global/card/default.jsx`

 ## Changed files:
-- none
+- `content/filters/story-card.js`

 ## What's next?
-Now that we can render multiple instances of a feature, we want to filter the content to only use what is necessary to optimize page performance.
-Switch to branch `fusion-10` to see how!
+So far, our feature has only been able to render content from a single source provided by the content config, which provides content to the feature.
+In our next task, we'll learn how to fetch content at a page level so that we can use it to power multiple features.
+Switch to branch `fusion-11` to learn more about this next step.